sandervandevelde/iot-workshop/NodeJsToIotHub.md

 1. Creating an IoT Hub in the Azure Portal
 2. Creating a new NodeJs app
-3. Connect to the IoT Hub and register the app like a device
+3. Connect to the IoT Hub by registering the app like a device
 4. Generate and send dummy telemetry
 5. Check the arrival of the telemetry